xebro-gmbh/make-core/README.md

 Makefiles organized in bundles (subfolders) for an easy development environment setup and handling.

-Ive seen full fledged development environments written in Python, Php etc... which needs to be maintained by a developer in full time.
+I've seen full fledged development environments written in Python, Php etc... which needs to be maintained by a developer in full time.

-Most of my project are at a POC level or small (maybe micro) sizes website, where i want to test something.
+Most of my project are at a POC level or small (maybe micro) sizes website, where I want to test something.
 Now the `xebro Makefiles` come in handy.

 Those are only Makefiles, organized in Subfolder, with the least possible amount of a programming language.